 - Solar reflectance: This refers to the amount of heat reflected from a window film.
 A great option is a type of window film that reflects as much heat away from your home interior as possible; one with high solar reflectance.

 Residential house tinting is a great way to improve the safety and aesthetics of your home.
 There are different types to suit any taste.
-So don’t forget to include window film in your next home renovation project.
+So don’t forget to include residential window film in your next home renovation project.